Colin Harris, Executive Director

 Colin Harris has been immersed in the field of outdoor education for over a decade.
 He has been Director of Outdoor Education at YMCA Wanakita in Haliburton, Ontario.
 He has instructed canoe trips for Outward Bound Canada and has worked with First Nations students in the Western Arctic Leadership Program in NWT.
 He has taught physical education in Toronto and recently completed a Master’s of Environmental Education and Communication through Royal Roads University.
 He is the founder and Executive Director of Take Me Outside and initiated the organization by running across Canada, going into 80 schools across the country and engaging 20,000 students in the conversation of their time spent in front of screens compared to their time spent outside, being active and connecting to nature.
 Colin lives in Banff, Alberta where he enjoys trail running, writing and continuing to find ways to engage Canadian students in exploring this country's incredible backyard.

 As an educator, Sarah Ketcheson has taught kindergarten to grade 6 with the Calgary Board of Education for the past 8 years.
-Prior to teaching within the school board, she worked with the Toronto Region Conservation Area and Toronto District School Board outdoor education programs working with students from grade 4 to 8.
-Sarah graduated with a Bachelor of Science, Ecology major from the University of Guelph, and received her B.Ed from Nipissing University with a specialization in Outdoor Education.
+Previously she worked with the Toronto Region Conservation Area and Toronto District School Board outdoor education programs working with students from grade 4 to 8.
+Sarah graduated with a Bachelor of Science, Ecology major from the University of Guelph, and receivead her B.Ed from Nipissing University with a specialization in Outdoor Education.
 A firm believer in the power of hands on learning, she encourages a classroom that incorporates inquiry, wonder and getting outside as a critical part of the programming, demonstrating that curricular outcomes and quality assessment can easily be achieved in or outside of the school building.

-Stéphanie Plante, born and raised in Tecumseh, Ontario and has an MA from the University of Windsor.
-She came to appreciate the outdoors much later in life loves going to dog parks.
+Stéphanie Plante was born and raised in Tecumseh, Ontario and has an MA from the University of Windsor.
 She is a 2016 Arctic Fellow and a collaborator on a SSHRC study investigating the impact of digital technology on Indigenous communities.
 She has volunteered in the past with VDay Ottawa and is currently involved with the Refugee Assistance Project at the University of Ottawa and Take Me Outside.
 She is on the board of the St. George Housing Co-Op, is a proud member of Canadian Parents for French and Equal Voice.
 Her most important job is being a mother to Ian, 6-years-old and their dog Diego.
-She enjoys podcasts, cooking, yoga and Beyoncé.
+She came to appreciate the outdoors much later in life and loves going to dog parks.
+She also enjoys podcasts, cooking, yoga and Beyoncé.

 Stéphanie est originaire et a été élevée à Tecumseh en Ontario.
 Elle détient un master en sciences politiques de l’université de Windsor.
 Elle est amoureuse de la nature et fréquente souvent les parcs de chien.
 Elle a été chercheuse associée au 2016 Arctic Summer College et participe à une étude menée au sein du Conseil de recherches en sciences humaines, examinant l’impact des technologies pour améliorer l’accès au vote dans les peuples indigènes.
 Elle a auparavant été bénévole pour VDay Ottawa et est actuellement très impliquée dans le projet d’assistance pour les réfugiés à l’Université d’Ottawa.
 Elle travaille aussi à la Coopérative d’habitation Saint-Georges, et est une mère fière de son fils de 6 ans Ian.
 Elle apprécie les baladosdiffusions, la cuisine, le yoga et Beyoncé.